An online rumor has claimed Red Bull causes a "slow death" and has been banned in several countries due to health concerns. Is this real or a hoax?

-Because of negative press that energy drinks receive, there have been bans or proposed bans of them.
+Because of the negative press that energy drinks receive, there have been a number of bans or proposed bans.
 Consider a the following sample of news stories:

-- Chicago.
-In January 2013, a proposal was introduced in Chicago that would ban energy drinks, citing FDA reports that “since 2009 to a beverage called Monster Energy.”
-Ironcially, many of the most popular energy drinks would still be allowed under their proposed guidelines.
+- Chicago - In January 2013, a proposal was introduced in Chicago that would ban energy drinks, citing FDA reports linking five deaths “since 2009 to a beverage called Monster Energy.”
+Ironically, many of the most popular energy drinks would still be allowed under their proposed guidelines.

-- Suffolk County, New York.
-In December 2010 the Suffolk County Board of Health suggested a ban on energy drinks to anyone under the age of 19 due to concerns over caffeine levels in them.
+- Suffolk County, New York - In December 2010 the Suffolk County Board of Health suggested a ban on energy drinks for anyone under the age of 19 due to concerns over caffeine levels.

-- Kentucky.
-State Rep. Danny Ford proposed legislation that would ban the sale of energy drinks to anyone under 18
+- Kentucky - State Rep. Danny Ford proposed legislation that would ban the sale of energy drinks to anyone under the age of 18.

 There is some truth that large quantities of caffeine found in energy drinks can be a health concern to some people – especially children and teens.
 The warning being circulated online, however, contains additional information which is a mixture of exaggeration and complete falsehoods.